Getting Here Is Half The Fun!

 - Mill Creek Trails: The Mill Creek OHV trail leads the rider through remote areas of the Ozark National Forest and features diverse terrain, lush upland hardwood forest, unique rock outcrops, mountain creeks, and more.
 The main trail and inside loops are connected to accommodate riders who want to vary the length of their trips.

 - Other Forest Trails: There are countless miles of additional nearby National Forest ATV trails.
 ATV riding in Arkansas can be both relaxing and exciting but must be done so with extreme care and with adherence to all Ozark National Forest rules and regulations.
 The Ozark National Forest ATV trails are accessible to a variety of Off Highway Vehicles including 4 wheelers, side by sides and other 4×4’s.
 Please respect the Ozark National Forest and the privilege of operating ATV’s on its designated trails so we can enjoy them for years to come.

 White Rock Mountain may be in the middle of “nowhere” but we are surrounded by a myriad of unique cultural Arkansas treasures!
-Take a drive to local wineries, art and cultural centers, historic cafes, the roads getting there are half the fun…
+Take a drive to local wineries, historic cafes, the roads getting there are half the fun…

 - Diners, Wineries, Delis, & Dives: From the finest fried catfish to Swiss delicacies, our local Ozark Mountain restaurants offer a unique culinary treat for even the most discerning palate.

 - “Combs General Store” in Combs.
 (40 min) Open 7 days a week with a great breakfast and burgers.

 - “The Snack Shack” in St. Paul.
 (45 min) Kick back on the down-home front porch, chat with the locals, watch the world go by and enjoy fantastic burgers, sandwiches, and local fare.
 You’ll spend hours here enjoying the atmosphere and excellent food!